pryzm-health-org/covid19-data/README.md

 # covid19-data
 This dataset contains Human Phenotype Ontology (https://hpo.jax.org/app/) annotations on abstracts published on COVID-19 since Oct 2019.
-Abtracts were annotated with our HPO concept recognizer.
+Abstracts were annotated with our HPO concept recognizer.
 A blog post on the CR can be found here: https://track.health/2020/03/09/hpo-concept-recognition/; while the API is available here: https://track.health/api/)

 **Entries:**
  * Term CURIE